coryleeio/simple-docker-demo/README.md

 ### Tool setup for OSX:
 [Install boot2docker here](http://boot2docker.io/)

-Mac users setup boot2docker
-run the installer... boot2docker this will automatically run:
+setup boot2docker by running the installer. in the future you will need to start boot2docker manually by running:

 `boot2docker start`